 Day 13 -Lukla to Kathmandu

 We were up early morning and waited at the airport.
-After security check, we boarded to same exciting Tara Airways Flight.
+After a security check, we boarded to same exciting Tara Airways Flight.
 And 45 minutes later, we were back in Kathmandu, bringing back with us triumphant moments and photographic memories.

 Reaching Everest Base Camp will forever be one of the greatest achievements of my life